Glycerol: Synthetic glycerol

-Although usually not cost-effective, glycerol can be produced by various routes from propene.
-The epichlorohydrin process is the most important: it involves the chlorination of propylene to give allyl chloride, which is oxidized with hypochlorite to dichlorohydrin, which reacts with a strong base to give epichlorohydrin.
+Although more expensive than production from plant or animal triglycerides, glycerol can be synthesized by various routes.
+During World War II, synthetic glycerol processes became a national defense priority because it is a precursor to nitroglycerin.
+Epichlorohydrin is the most important precursor.
+Chlorination of propylene gives allyl chloride, which is oxidized with hypochlorite to dichlorohydrin, which reacts with a strong base to give epichlorohydrin.
 Epichlorohydrin can be hydrolyzed to glycerol.
 Chlorine-free processes from propylene include the synthesis of glycerol from acrolein and propylene oxide.